icinganalysis/icinganalysis.github.io/content/NACA-TN-2708.md

 ###Instrument comparisons

 Three multicylinder instruments were compared over several icing conditions measured at Mount Washington (a weather observatory situated at the top of a mountain).
+The instruments were similar, but not identical, with the largest cylinder diameter of 4.5 inch.

 ![Multicyllnder cloud meters used in comparative study at Mount Washington Observatory](images/naca-tn-2708/figure_1.png)